 Saudi Arabia is rapidly evolving, with Vision 2030 the driving force behind recent reforms, pushing it towards a diversified economy and increasing nationals in the workforce.
 The Kingdom’s transition away from an oil-dependent economy has impacted businesses and the way they operate filtering through companies down to the employee level.

 Human resource departments have been impacted by the rapid governmental updates, requiring them to adapt to act in accordance with new regulations.
 In the past few years, there have been updates to many regulations including Saudization, TAQAT, Nitaqat, GOSI, block visas.
-The government have improved the service quality for companies through e-services which provide faster approvals for companies and data for the government to make better informed decisions to serve private sector.
+The government has improved the service quality for companies through e-services which provide faster approvals for companies and data for the government to make better-informed decisions to serve the private sector.

-Companies who are non compliant due to lack of knowledge can face penalties without the proper support.
-However, the simplification and streamlining of processes has resulted in higher levels of compliance due to ease of use.
+Companies that are non-compliant due to a lack of knowledge can face penalties without the proper support.
+However, the simplification and streamlining of processes have resulted in higher levels of compliance due to ease of use.

 With the government working to create a better legal framework for companies, being able to respond proactively to updates is advantageous.
 Human resource departments can ensure they stay compliant through frequent checking of regulatory updates from government ministries, assessing how changes will impact the business, and creating a strategy to implement the change and execution.